BigDataBiology/macrel/README.md

 ## FACS merger

 FACS merger was designed to join results of each different metagenome and return a table of abundances of each detected peptide in ppm to each metagenome.
 Usage:

 `$ ./FACS_merger.sh "[options]"`

+There are few options to make the running of the program a bit customized and speed up process according to the systems settings available.

         Basic options:

 	-h, --help	        Shows help message